 A: The exact value varies depending on your robot configuration (#DoF, quick-connect or not) and mode of control (cartesian vs. joint).
 In general it is around 1.1 mm.
 Note that robots shipped prior to the firmware release version 2.2.0 have not been calibrated an may experience repeatability values around 3 mm.

 Q: Can I power my Kinova robot with a battery?

 A: Yes.
 Doing so requires a 24V battery that meets the product requirements.
 Please refer to the user guide for the proper way to connect your Kinova robot to a battery.

-Q: What are the two camera feeds?
+Q: What are the specs of the vision module?

 Q: What is the force limit of the Robotiq gripper, and can I set a force limit when I give it a command?

 A: The force limit of the 2f-85 Robotiq gripper mounted on the Gen3 is 235 N. You can set a force limit using the Kortex API.

 Q: How should I get started?

 A: First, we recommend you read the user guide.
 After, you can mount your robot on a table, connect it to a PC via the ethernet cable and enter the address 192.168.1.10.
 Connect to the webApp using the default credentials admin/admin.
 Snoop around, try to move the robot using the virtual joysticks and create simple sequences to get a general feel of the robot.
 Once you are ready to begin to design your robotic application, visit the Kortex Github repository.